Deborah Scaling Kiley: Biography

-The shipwreck was transformative for Kiley who went on to write a popular account of the incident called Albatross: The True Story of a Woman's Survival at Sea (1994) which was made into a TV film, Two Came Back; and profiled in the episode "Shark Survivor" on the Discovery channel series I Shouldn't Be Alive (Ep.
+The shipwreck was transformative for Scaling who went on to write a popular account of the incident called Albatross: The True Story of a Woman's Survival at Sea (1994) which was made into a TV film, Two Came Back; and profiled in the episode "Shark Survivor" on the Discovery channel series I Shouldn't Be Alive (Ep.
 1, Se.
 1, 2005-08-10); and in the episode "Danielle/Deborah/Gordy & Betty" of the series I Survived...
 (Ep.
 17, Se.
 3, 2010-09-12).

 She became a motivational speaker, appeared on Larry King Live (CNN) in 2006, and published another book, No Victims Only Survivors (2006), about lessons for surviving.
 In 2019, Discovery Channel released a made-for-TV movie lightly based on the events of the shipwreck titled Capsized: Blood in the Water.

 Personal life

 Scaling was married to John Coleman Kiley III, and later to Greg Blackmon from 2005–2008.
 Both marriages concluded in divorces and in the case of Blackmon there were charges of domestic violence.
-She had two children: a daughter, Marka Kiley, and a son, John "Quatro" Kiley IV, who died in a drowning accident in 2009.
+She had two children: a daughter, Marka Kiley, and a son, John "Quatro" Kiley IV, who died in a drowning accident on August 23, 2009.

-Scaling Kiley died of undisclosed cause on August 13, 2012, in San Miguel de Allende, Mexico, where she had recently moved.
+Scaling Kiley died of an undisclosed cause on August 13, 2012, in San Miguel de Allende, Mexico, where she had recently moved.